 LivePerson is a leading application service provider of technology that facilitates real-time sales and customer service for companies doing business on the Internet.
 We offer our proprietary real-time interaction technology as an outsourced service.
-We currently generate revenue from the sale of our LivePerson services, which enables our clients to communicate directly with Internet users via text-based chat, and to a lesser extent from related professional services.
-Our clients can respond to Internet user inquiries in real-time, and can thereby enhance their Internet users' online shopping experience.
+We currently generate revenue from the sale of our LivePerson services, which enable our clients to communicate directly with Internet users via text-based chat, and to a lesser extent from related professional services.
+With the LivePerson chat service, our clients can respond to Internet user inquiries in real-time, and can thereby enhance their Internet users' online shopping experience.